cosmos/ibc-go/docs/ibc/apps/ibcmodule.md

 ## Channel handshake callbacks

 This section will describe the callbacks that are called during channel handshake execution.
+Among other things, it will claim channel capabilities passed on from core IBC.
+For a refresher on capabilities, check [the Overview section](../overview.md#capabilities).

 Here are the channel handshake callbacks that modules are expected to implement:

 > Note that some of the code below is _pseudo code_, indicating what actions need to happen but leaving it up to the developer to implement a custom implementation.
-E.g. the `checkArguments(args)` function.
+E.g. the `checkArguments` and `negotiateAppVersion` functions.

 ```go
 // Called by IBC Handler on MsgOpenInit